The Legacy of Lyons Avenue

 The Nickel on Lyons Ave

-There are still a few remnants of Fifth Ward’s long tradition of Southeast Texas-style barbecue.
-Davis Meat Market, Burt’s Meat Market (now closed) and Nickel Sandwich Grill still serve barbecue and boudin.
+There are still a few remnants of Fifth Ward’s long tradition of Southeast Texas-style barbecue including the Nickel Sandwich Grill which still serves barbecue and boudin.
 On weekends, you might find vacant lots with “shade-tree” barbecue operations — smoked-meat entrepreneurs set up their trucks or trailers on the side of the street, under the shade of a tree, and serve barbecue.